Yatseck-k/Yatseck/README.md

 ###

 <p align="left">
-  PHP backend developer with 4+ years of professional experience.<br>
+  PHP backend developer with 4+ years of professional experience.<br />
-  Specializing in designing, integrating, and optimizing complex e-commerce and corporate web systems.<br>
+  Specializing in designing, integrating, and optimizing complex e-commerce and corporate web systems.<br />
-  Passionate about clean code, automation, and collaborative development.<br>
+  Passionate about clean code, automation, and collaborative development.<br />
   Open for new challenges and contributing to open source.
 </p>